 It is essential that we create a culture of inclusion and opportunity as well as actively guard against bias of any kind.
 Discrimination and racism are real.
 Our aim is to empower every member of our team to engage in our mission of improving health for Arizonans.
-We believe that the power and perspective of diversity and inclusion is in fact, essential to our success in serving our members and customers, achieving our mission, and creating a healthy environment for all.
+We believe that the power and perspective of diversity and inclusion is, in fact, essential to our success in serving our members and customers, achieving our mission, and creating a healthy environment for all.

-To support our inclusive culture, the Company has a Diversity, Equity, & Inclusion Leadership Council raising awareness and creating opportunity and change.
+To support our inclusive culture, the Company has a Diversity, Equity, & Inclusion Leadership Council charged with raising awareness and creating opportunity and change.
 Council strategic goals include:

-- Creating an inclusive environment where every employee feels valued - Establishing a baseline understanding of diversity, equity, and inclusion throughout the Company workforce - Fostering a diverse internal and external talent pipeline - Supporting Company efforts in addressing health disparities the Company disciplines anyone who violates Code Blue.
-This could consist of actions ranging from a verbal warning to dismissal.
+- Creating an inclusive environment where every employee feels valued - Establishing a baseline understanding of diversity, equity, and inclusion throughout the Company workforce - Fostering a diverse internal and external talent pipeline - Supporting Company efforts in addressing health disparities

-The Diversity, Equity, and Inclusion Leadership Council stands in partnership with stakeholders across the organization to raise awareness and create opportunity for positive change.
+The Diversity, Equity, & Inclusion Leadership Council stands in partnership with stakeholders across the organization to raise awareness and create opportunity for positive change.

-If you believe you have been subjected to unlawful discrimination or harassment, you should immediately report the incident to your supervisor, BCBSAZ Human Resources, or your Organization's Compliance Officer.
+If you believe you have been subjected to unlawful discrimination or harassment, you should immediately report the incident to your supervisor, Human Resources, or your Organization's compliance officer.